petarturukalo/micro-guitar-tuner/README.md

 This section describes how I have gone about powering this project, and so details a battery configuration that has been tested and known to work.
-In the end battery configuration is up to you, but if you do use your own configuration ensure to use a clean power supply because a dirty power supply (e.g. ST-Link) will introduce noise into the ADC and the program won't work as well (if at all).
+In the end battery configuration is up to you, so if you do use your own configuration, just ensure to use a clean power supply because a dirty power supply (e.g. ST-Link) will introduce noise into the ADC and the program won't work as well (if at all).